 Determining if 20-30 mmHg Compression Socks Help You Sleep Better:

 The theory behind using compression socks for sleep is that the gentle pressure they provide can promote better blood circulation and reduce leg discomfort.
-By enhancing blood flow, compression socks may help alleviate common sleep disturbances such as restless legs syndrome and leg cramps, ultimately leading to a more restful night's sleep.
+By enhancing blood flow, compression socks may help alleviate common sleep disturbances such as restless legs syndrome and leg cramps, leading to a more restful night's sleep.

 Benefits of Wearing Compression Socks in Bed: